Stephen Kline

 Stephen Kline (born 1943) is an American contemporary artist who works primarily in acrylics and ink.

 Early life

 Born in 1943 in Des Moines, Iowa, Kline spent his early years growing up with his parents and older sister Martha in a small house on the east side of Des Moines.
-As a junior in high school, he designed the senior class yearbook cover for East Des Moines High School before graduating the following year and attending Drake University, where he studied art under Stan Hess and Leonard Goode.
+As a junior in high school, he designed the senior class yearbook cover for East Des Moines High School before graduating the following year and attending Drake University, where he studied art under Stan Hess and Leonard Good.
 After college, he accepted a position with former LOOK Magazine in their art department.